IsaiahSnyder-Programming/fs-journal/quizzes/week01.md

 ```
 <!-- enter you answer in the space below -->
 ```
+1. Selector: The HTML element, class, or id name
+2. Property: An attribute like background-color, position, border, etc.
+3. Value: Defines the value of the above property
 ```

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
+font-weight: bold;
 ```

 **8.** In what tag does the majority of your code belong?
 <!-- enter you answer in the space below -->
 ```
+<body></body>
 ```

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+<ol></ol>:
+An ordered list, like 1, 2, 3
+<ul></ul>:
+An unordered list, like bullet points
+<dl></dl>
+A description list, like Milk, Eggs, Sugar
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+The flex property helps organize, stretch, size, move, wrap, or space out items within a page in order to make it easier to work with, look at, or otherwise.
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+Padding, Border, Margin
 ```